 - Repeat itch-scratch cycles may lead to skin thickening and darkening.

 - Possible complications include rashes, eczema, and bacterial infections.

-- Medications including topical corticosteroids and oral antihistamines can help ease itching.
+- Medications including topical corticosteroids and lubricating lotions and creams can help ease itching.

 - Secondary infections may result from scratches and skin breakdown.

-- Several home remedies, such as decreasing bathing frequency and lubricating the skin with thick moisturizers after showers, can help control and prevent dry skin.
+- Several home remedies, such as decreasing the bathing frequency and lubricating the skin with moisturizers after showers, can help control and prevent dry skin.